 With those tips in mind, enjoy your Christmas events and fingers crossed for plenty of visitors!

 Counting your Christmas visitors?
-Top tips from Sven:
+Top tips from our Founder, Sven:

 - Look for multiple sources of data.